Code-Institute-Submissions/rdylanward-thegym.com_AprResub/README.md

 ### Content

--   All content was written and edited by Dylan Ward.
+-   All content was written and edited by Dylan Ward using the [Brackets](http://brackets.io/) editor.

+-   Colour pallettes were chosen with the aid of [Paletton](https://paletton.com/), [Flat UI Colors 2](https://flatuicolors.com/) and [0to255.com](https://www.0to255.com/).

 ### Media

--   All images were provided, royalty free, by [Pexels](https://www.pexels.com/) and [Burst](https://burst.shopify.com/)
+-   All images were provided, royalty free, by [Pexels](https://www.pexels.com/) and [Burst](https://burst.shopify.com/).

+-   The screenshots for the virtual device views of the website at the beginning of this document were captured with the aid of [Responsively](https://responsively.app/).

+-   Image manipulation was completed with the aid of [GIMP](https://www.gimp.org/) and [Tiny PNG](https://tinypng.com/).

 ### Acknowledgements